wordbit/wordbit/content/posts/2021-06-30-how-are-you-still-alive.markdown

 The haunting phrase "That is the phone I'm going to get" is a good reminder from my past self not to settle.

-However, I am starting to think that by the time the notch is gone I won't even care anymore because we'll have a folding iPhone or AR glasses or some other future-facing technology that eclipses the iPhone entirely.
+However, I am starting to think that by the time the notch is gone I won't even care anymore because we'll have a folding iPhone or AR glasses or some other future-facing technology that eclipses the iPhone entirely, notch or no notch.